unkhz/generative-animation-poc-react-redux/README.md

 design I still did not lose the original benefit of the reducers having the full control over which pieces of state they output and which they use an an input.

-##### Rule based pipe reducers
+##### Reducer collection

-Fourth pattern I've used is rule based reducing.
+Fourth pattern I've used is reducer written as a collection of rules.
 It's a way of organizing business logic of a document into orthogonal statements, which allows extension without needing to modify the root reducer of the document.

 Each animating particle on the screen is essentially just a DOM element with constantly evolving style properties.
 This happens via a set of rules that each